wazuh/wazuh-documentation/source/user-manual/capabilities/vuls.rst

       </wodle>
     </agent_config>

-When setting Vuls as shared agent configuration, **you must enable remote commands for Agent Modules**.
+When setting up Vuls in a shared agent configuration, **you must enable remote commands for Agent Modules**.

-You can do it by adding the next line to the file *etc/local_internal_options.conf* in the agent:
+This is enabled by adding the following line to the file *etc/local_internal_options.conf* in the agent:

 .. code-block:: shell